vysmich/vysmich/README.md

 [Look at my first website](http://kovo-vyskocil.epizy.com/)

-I’m interested in frontend delevopment, I'm learning javascript.
+I’m interested in website delevopment, I'm learning javascript.
 Currently i am going to learn some javascript framework (probably Vue) and Node.

 ### I have experinence with:
 * HTML